 Industrial & Occupational Injury

 All of us expect to return home from work safely.
-But every year, thousands of us are injured at whilst doing our jobs.
+But every year, thousands of us are injured at work whilst doing our jobs.

 Workplace injuries can be among the most devastating we encounter, and tragically, many are entirely preventable.

 Employers have a duty of care to ensure that working conditions are safe for employees.
 If you have become ill or injured through work and your employer is found to be responsible, you could be entitled to compensation.

 At Tilly Bailey & Irvine, our industrial injury claims solicitors are part of a full-service, award-winning law firm.
 Our personal injury team is led by John Hall.
 As well as having years of experience running workplace injury claims cases, John is a panel member of Action Against Medical Accidents (AvMA) and a Senior Litigator with the Association of Personal Injury Lawyers.

 John and his team are dedicated to providing quality, compassionate, knowledgeable service to all our clients.
 We understand the personal devastation and financial loss an occupational injury can cause you and your family.
 John and his team support and advise you over the entire term of your claim.
 You can be confident that you will receive a high standard of client care, which includes your emails and phone calls being returned promptly and being kept fully up to date with the progress of your claim.